mmbman/Katagiri/1987-05-02-Prajna-Paramita-and-Emptiness.md

 ---
-title: "Prajna Paramita and Emptiness"
+title: "Prajñā Paramita and Emptiness"
 ---
 ## May 2, 1987 Dharma Talk by Dainin Katagiri Roshi